 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-Columbia University in the City of New York is a good decision for students interested in a master's degree in construction management.
-Columbia is a very large private not-for-profit university located in the large city of New York.
+Columbia University in the City of New York is a great option for individuals pursuing a master's degree in construction management.
+Columbia is a very large private not-for-profit university located in the city of New York.

-Those construction management students who get their master's degree from Columbia University in the City of New York receive $19,240 more than the typical construction management grad.
+Those construction management students who get their master's degree from Columbia University in the City of New York receive $19,240 more than the average construction management graduate.

-Master's recipients from the construction management major at Drexel University make $6,438 above the standard graduate with the same degree shortly after graduation.
+Master's recipients from the construction management major at Wentworth Institute of Technology make $11,826 above the standard college grad with the same degree when they enter the workforce.